AleksandrHovhannisyan/eleventy-plugin-code-demo/README.md

 eleventyConfig.addPlugin(EleventyPluginCodeDemo, {
   // Use any shortcode name you want
   name: 'shortcodeName',
-  // Render whatever document structure you want (other than doctype); the HTML, CSS, and JS parsed from the shortcode's body are supplied to this function as an argument, so you can position them wherever you want, or add class names or data-attributes to html/body
+  /* Render whatever document structure you want (other than doctype).
+The HTML, CSS, and JS parsed from the shortcode's body are supplied to this function as an argument, so you can position them wherever you want, or add class names or data-attributes to html/body */
   renderDocument: ({ html, css, js }) => `
   <html>
     <head>